 The admin panel is a centralized tool to help you manage your account.
-With the admin panel, you can take an active role in maintaining security and access to your information: view the workspaces and bases on your enterprise plan, the list of users associated with them, their permission levels, and place enterprise-wide restrictions on sharing and access.
-Your organization can designate one or multiple admins to use this tool.
-This guide will walk you through what the admin panel can do.
+With the admin panel, you can take an active role in maintaining security and access to your information by viewing the workspaces and bases on your Enterprise plan, the list of users associated with them, their permission levels, and placing Enterprise-wide restrictions on sharing and access.

 - Manage users

 - Manage permissions for workspace and bases